Proryanator/encoder-benchmark/README.md

 It does the following:

-- runs pre-configured encoder settings & bitrate values chosen by the author
+- runs pre-configured encoder settings & bitrate values chosen by the author (these settings were determined to provide the highest possible fps, requiring a little more bitrate for quality)
-- runs benchmark on all supported resolutions, outputting fps results to the console & a `benchmark.log` file
+- runs benchmark on all supported resolutions and framerates, outputting fps results to the console & a log file

-Simple run the following (and choose your encoder):
+Simply run the following and choose your encoder:

-`./ebc -e h264_nvenc`
+`./ebt -e h264_nvenc`

-If you so chose, you can also calculate the quality of the encode as well, although at the target configurations & bitrates you should expect a vmaf score of 95:

-`./ebc -e h264_nvenc -c`

 You may want the benchmark to stop early if it can't encode at the file's target fps; if so, use the `-d` parameter to detect encoder overload and stop the benchmark:

-`./ebc -e h264_nvenc -d`
+`./ebt -e h264_nvenc -d`

 **Location of Encoder Setting Used**: to see the chosen encoder preset for this benchmark, see the respective encoder's implementation of `run_standard_only()` method, found in `src/permutations`.
 These tend to lean on the side of a lower preset to help keep fps statistics a bit higher (since you can always use more bitrate to improve quality).

 **Location of Bitrate Used:** you can also find the pre-configured bitrate value for that encoder within the encoder's implementation of `get_resolution_to_bitrate_map()`, found in `src/permutations`.
-These values are typically the bitrates for the 120fps findings.

-### Running benchmark over encoder settings
+### Identifying encoder settings that work best and produce visually lossless quality

-This will run through all permutations of encoder settings, for your given resolution input file, and produce fps statistics, at the default bitrate of 10Mb/s.
-This gives you a good idea of the performance you can expect for your encoder.

-`./ebt -e h264_nvenc -s 4k-60.y4m`

-You may want to gather fps statistics at higher bitrates that you're more likely to stream at, since output bitrate can affect encoder performance.
-Do this by using the following:
+Unlike the Standard Benchmark which will run _one permutation_ over every resolution & framerate combination supported, this mode will instead iterate over different encoder setting permutations for a fixed resolution & framerate.

+For the below example, we are wanting to run over all possible encoder settings, at 20Mb/s, for the h264_nvenc encoder, targeted at 4K@60, checking the encoded output's quality:
-`./ebt -e h264_nvenc -s 4k-60.y4m -b 50`
+`./ebt -e h264_nvenc -s 4k-60.y4m -b 20 -c`

-If you are curious on how _the minimum bitrate required_ can be identified, this tool can help you find that as well in the next section.
+We happen to know that 20Mb/s is _way too low_ of a bitrate for 4K@60, no matter your encoder settings.
+This tool also supports slowly increasing bitrate to help you find the _minimum bitrate needed_ to get visually lossless game streaming at a target resolution & framerate.

 ### Bitrate & encoder settings combinations to achieve visually lossless game streaming